KisGabo/node-socket-packet-assembler/README.md

 * `readonly origSocket: net.Socket`
     The Socket object which is wrapped.
 * `readBytes(bytesToRead: number, identifier: string = "data"): void`
-    Set how many bytes you want to receive in the next event.
+    Receive the given number of bytes via a single event, which is emitted when all the requested bytes have arrived.
     You may use a custom event name (`identifier`).
     If there are enough bytes in the internal buffer at the time of call, it triggers the event asynchronously.
-    It can't be called again until the event is triggered.
+    This or `pipeBytesToStream()` can't be called again until the event is triggered.
+* `pipeBytesToStream(bytesToRead: number): stream.Readable`
+    Receive the given number of bytes via a stream, which ends immediately after all the requested bytes have been pushed to it.
+    If there are some bytes in the internal buffer at the time of call, it pushes the data to the stream immediately.
+    This or `readBytes()` can't be called again until the stream ends.

 ## Example

+### Using events to handle incoming data

 ```javascript
 const SocketPacketAssembler = require('socket-packet-assembler');